-Liverpool is also said to be home to some pretty terrifying ghosts.
+As well as these iconic places, the city of Liverpool is also home to some pretty terrifying ghosts and haunted locations.
 Because so much focus is put on the ghosts of London, many English cities with comparable paranormal activity tend to fly under the radar, and Liverpool is one of them.
 In this article, we’re going to give the ghosts of Liverpool the attention which they deserve (and have deserved for hundreds of years now).

 Read on for five of the most haunted places in Liverpool.

 5. St. James’ Cemetery

 I’m fairly certain it’s a scientific fact that all cemeteries are haunted.
 Some might dispute that, but it’s pretty hard for anybody who has ever visited St. James’ Cemetery to deny that the place has been the scene of some pretty unexplainable, and quite often terrifying, events.